Home » Soup Recipes » Chicken Pastina Soup

 Serve immediately with extra parmesan.

 Hint: Bring the chicken broth to a boil before adding the pastina for it to be properly cooked.
-Adding the pasta before the the broth is boiling will result in mushy pasta.
+Adding the pasta before the broth is boiling will result in mushy pasta.

 Substitutions

-• Chicken broth – Use store bought chicken broth instead of homemade chicken broth.
+• Chicken broth – Use store-bought chicken broth instead of homemade chicken broth.
 Cook a couple of small skinless chicken breasts in the broth along with finely chopped carrot and small pasta to create a quick and easy version of this chicken soup recipe.
 Before serving shred the chicken breasts and return to the soup along with a drizzle of extra virgin olive oil.

-• Gluten free – use gluten free small pasta instead of pasta containing gluten to make this gluten free.
+• Gluten-free – use gluten-free small pasta instead of pasta containing gluten to make this gluten-free.

-• Vegetarian – Use homemade or store bought vegetable broth or stock instead of chicken broth.
+• Vegetarian – Use homemade or store-bought vegetable broth or stock instead of chicken broth.

 Variations